ibbles/LearningCMake/README.md

 bit more complicated.
 There are four pieces of information we must provide.
 The first is the directory that the binaries that the target produces should be installed.
 The second is the export group that the target should be part of.
-The third is the Config.cmake file that the export group should be written to, and lastly is any other files or directories that should be installed.
+The third is the `my_Config.cmake` file that the export group should be written to, and lastly is any other files or directories that should be installed.

 The first two, binaries directory and export group, are specified using the same CMake command.